FlawlessNa/Legends/README.md

     - [ ] Release keys on cancellations only when necessary?
     - [ ] Rotations - More fluidity? -- Idea: using squeezed_movements, translate into callable functions, but those are only keydowns with no duration and/or keyups. keyups are triggered when movement changes or when focus changes.
     - [ ] Automated Repeat Feature on anything - not just move (aka Ultimate casting during animation time, etc)
-  - [ ] Improve data management - especially when minimap is being toggled.
+  - [ ] Improve data management - especially when minimap is being toggled.c
   - [ ] Task cancellation - Refactor how callbacks are triggered, such that if necessary, a callback coroutine is used to await for some time before updating data
   - [x] Task cancellation for movements - make "controller.move" cancellable, but other functions (tp, telecast, jump rope, etc.) non-cancellable.
     - A big advantage is that blocking generators will automatically block generators from other characters on the same engine